TMD/TMJ Treatment in Rochester, MN

 Technology

-Dr. Greenslade will use a variety of technology to evaluate your TMJ.
-This includes: T-scan, doppler auscultation, intra-oral scans, and CBCT imaging.
+Throughout you consultation, Dr. Greenslade will use a variety of technology to evaluate your TMJ.
+This includes a T-scan, doppler auscultation, intra-oral scans, and CBCT imaging.

 View our services